crispy911127/katacoda-scenarios/automation-playground/step1.md

 # Welcome!

+#### NB.
+Please click the `IDE` and `Visualise Host` tabs before continuing to make sure they load up correctly, if you experience any weird behaviour please reload this tab or reenter the scenario.

 This is like a blank canvas for you, I cant wait to see what you create!

 If you wish to use kubernetes for this artwork, please run the below: